Crown of Castile: Charles I

 Charles I was not well received in Castile.
 This was partly because he was a foreign-born king (born in Ghent), and even before his arrival in Castile he had granted important positions to Flemish citizens and had used Castilian money to fund his court.
 The Castilian nobility and the cities were on the verge of an uprising to defend their rights.
 Many Castilians favoured the king's younger brother Ferdinand, who grew up in Castile, and in fact the Council of Castile opposed the idea of Charles as King of Castile.

 In 1518 the Castilian parliament in Valladolid named the Wallonian Jean de Sauvage as its president.
 This caused angry protests in the parliament, which rejected the presence of foreigners in its deliberations.
 Despite threats, the parliament led by Juan de Zumel representing Burgos, resisted and forced the king to respect the laws of Castile, remove all foreigners from important governmental posts, and learn to speak Castilian.
 After taking his oath, Charles received a subsidy of 600,000 ducats.

 Charles was conscious of the fact that he had options to become emperor and needed to impose his authority over Castile to gain access to its riches for his imperial goals.
 The riches from the Americas came through Castile which was one of the more dynamic, rich, and advanced territories in Europe in the 16th century.
 It started to realise that it could become immersed within an empire.
 This, added to the broken promise of Charles, only increased hostility towards the king.
 In 1520 in Toledo Parliament rejected a further subsidy for the king.
 Parliament in Santiago de Compostela reached the same decision.
 Finally, when Parliament was held in A Coruña, many members were bribed and others denied entry, with the result that the subsidy was approved.
 Those members who voted in favour were attacked by the Castilian people and their houses were burned.
 Parliament was not the only opposition which Charles would come up against.
-When he left Castile in 1520, the Castilian War of the Communities broke out, and the revolts released Joanna, claiming to support her to be the sole monarch and encouraging her to agree the dethronement of Charles.
+When he left Castile in 1520, the Revolt of the Comuneros broke out, and the revolts released Joanna, claiming to support her to be the sole monarch and encouraging her to agree the dethronement of Charles.
 While sympathetic to revolts, Joanna however refused to sign any documents to support them or depose her son.
 Los comuneros were defeated one year later (1521).
 After their defeat, Parliament was reduced to a merely consultative body.
 To prevent Joanna from being proposed to be an alternative monarch by opponents again, Charles continued her confinement until her death in 1555, after which Charles became the only monarch of Spain.